-If you don’t know the difference, you're about to.
+If you don’t know the difference between Hash Oil and Hash, you're about to.

 With so many new and exciting cannabis products becoming available to consumers, it can sometimes be hard to tell them all apart.
 It doesn’t help that we have different names for the same thing; what you call a blunt, I may call a spliff, and the same goes for crutches and filters.
 This isn't a problem per se, but it's easy for weed-infused vernacular to sometimes get lost in translation.

 One important distinction that frequently (and understandably) gets blurred: hash vs. hash oil.
 The dojo-derivative hashish has been in existence about as long as weed itself, and there are several different methods of achieving this end-product.
 Essentially hash is manufactured by collecting trichomes, or the “red hairs” and “crystals” found on the outside of the marijuana plant.
 This magic goo is scraped from weed leaves in a process that is both primitive and delicate.
 The accumulated cannabis concentrate is sticky and gummy in texture, similar to taffy or a Tootsie Roll.
 But depending on whether it is water or oil-based, hash can also be golden blonde and dense, or brownish black and closely resembling small chunks of coal.
 Hash can be smoked from a pipe or rolled with tobacco, weed, or both.